EmilyWithycombe/co2-emissions/AI_usage_statement.md

 ## Notebooks
 Where AI was used to improve or fix code this information is included in the notebook, directly above the relevant code cell.

+## Dashboard
+Copilot was used to create a summary of key insights from the dashboard.